Skip to content

 from QIRT import QuantumState

-# Measure the state and show the results
+# Measure the first qubit in the Z basis and show the result

 >> Output:

-This code creates a two-qubit state and measures the first qubit.
+This creates a three-qubit state and measures the first qubit.

 Interpreting the Results